 Leaves Are Covered With Dark Spots

 This symptom is generally a sign of infection from anthracnose or another fungal disease.
 While they are unsightly, leaf spot diseases are not very harmful to the tree, and it's usually best to avoid treatment.
 Cool, wet spring weather is more likely to bring on leaf spot diseases, and as affected leaves drop, the tree's canopy may become relatively sparse until it recovers.
 In some climates, anthracnose and other fungal diseases are a nearly annual occurrence.

 Branch Tips Are Dying Back

 New tip growth that immediately turns black and then falls from the tree is a condition known as scorch, which for red maples is usually caused by a lack of moisture rising up to the new growth from the roots.
-It's important for red maples to get plenty of spring moisture as this new growth is developing.
+Red maples need plenty of spring moisture as this new growth develops.

-Dieback of entire branches, usually beginning at the top of the tree, is sometimes a problem with maples, though it occurs more often with sugar maples (Acer saccharum) or sugar maple hybrids than with red maple.
-Tree dieback usually is the result of overall poor cultural practices.
+Dieback of entire branches, usually beginning at the top of the tree, is sometimes a problem with maples.
+However, it occurs more often with sugar maples (Acer saccharum) or sugar maple hybrids than with red maple.
+Tree dieback usually is the result of widespread poor cultural practices.